-Accurate GIS data results in accurate system representations in the Energy Management System (EMS), the Outage Management System (OMS), the Advanced Distribution Management System (ADMS, as planned for the future) and in system planning models designed to improve the operation, service restoration, maintenance and planning processes.
+Accurate GIS data results in accurate system representations in the EMS, the OMS, the ADMS, (as planned for the future) and system planning models designed to improve the operation, service restoration, maintenance and planning processes.
 It also directly enhances operational excellence by allowing operations to be executed systematically.